altocodenl/tagaway/qascript.md

 			- Thumbnail(s) should be untagged of removed tag.
 			- Tag should dissapear from list under 'Remove current tags'.
 			- If there are no thumbnails tagged with a particular tag, that tag should be eliminated from interface.
 From both sidebar left in 'navigation mode' as well as 'organize mode'.
-	- **Navigation with tags**
+	- **Navigation with tags** ADD GEOTAGGING ENABLED
-		- From 'view pictures' view and with files uploaded and tagged.
+		- From 'view pictures' view, with files uploaded and tagged, and geotagging enabled (and files with geotags)
 			- Default option should be 'all pictures' unless navigation occured before.
 			- On sidebar left, click on 'untagged'
 				- All untagged thumbnails should be displayed in gallery.
 				- Title with 'x pictures' where 'x' is amount of thumbails available in this category.
 				- Below title, the 'untagged' tag with white 'tag' icon and icon with 'x' to its right.
-				- On sidebar left, only automated semi tags (years) should be visible.
+				- On sidebar left, only automated semi tags (years) and location semi tags should be visible.
 				- On sidebar left, the 'eye' icon must be visible next to the selected tag.
-				- **Untagged + Year / Year + untagged?**
 			- Click on icon with 'x' on 'untagged' below the title.
 			- Should be back to 'all pictures'
 			- On sidebar left, click on 'untagged'